raspberrypi/picotool/README.md

-    seal        Add final metadata to a binary, optionally including a hash and/or signature. link        Link multiple binaries into one block loop. save        Save the program / memory stored in flash on the device to a file. verify      Check that the device contents match those in the file. reboot      Reboot the device
+    seal        Add final metadata to a binary, optionally including a hash and/or signature. link        Link multiple binaries into one block loop. save        Save the program / memory stored in flash on the device to a file. erase       Erase the program / memory stored in flash on the device. verify      Check that the device contents match those in the file. reboot      Reboot the device
     otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory